 Land degradation and desertification

-Human factors represented in population increase and the change in social order pattern and consumption systems, play a major role in increasing land degradation and desertification.
+Man-made factors such as population increase, human activities that degrade the quality of soils and land utility and consumption systems, play a major role in increasing land degradation and desertification.
 Drought and over-exploitation of natural resources are the main factors that cause desertification.

 The increasing pressure on natural resources, water resources and urban encroachment on arable land, along with the intense use of pesticides and fertilisers and overgrazing are contributing to the deterioration of soil.